nglu/Lab8/README.md

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?

+We will not have graphical user interface.
+For example, you can't hover your mouse and click on setting icon to go to icon page.
+Instead, we have to use CLI.

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?